Limitless (film): Plot

-Eddie realizes that everyone taking NZT-48 is either hospitalized or dead.
-A man in a trench coat is revealed to have been following him.
-Lindy tells Eddie she cannot be with him while he is on the drug.
-Eddie experiments with NZT-48 and learns to control his dosage, sleep schedule, and food intake to prevent side effects.
-He hires a laboratory in an attempt to reverse-engineer the drug, an attorney to keep the police from investigating the death of Vernon or the woman, and two bodyguards to protect him from Gennady, a loan shark, who is threatening him to obtain more NZT-48.
+Eddie learns that everyone who took NZT-48 is either hospitalized or dead.
+He repays Gennady but he finds one pill, and, after trying it, harasses Eddie for more.
+He and Lindy are also pursued by a man in a trench coat, and she tells Eddie that she cannot be with him while he is on the drug.
+Using pills that he stashed at Lindy's apartment, Eddie experiments and learns to control his dosage, sleep schedule, and food intake to prevent side effects.
+He hires a laboratory to reverse-engineer the drug, an attorney to keep the police from investigating him, and two bodyguards to protect him from Gennady.

 On the day of the merger, Atwood falls into a coma.
-Eddie recognizes Atwood's driver as the man in the trench coat and realizes Atwood is on NZT-48.
-While Eddie participates in a police lineup, his attorney steals Eddie's supply of pills from his jacket pocket.
-Eddie enters into withdrawal, and while Van Loon questions him about Atwood's coma, Eddie receives a parcel that is found to contain the severed hands of his bodyguards.
-He hurries home and locks himself in, before Gennady breaks into Eddie's apartment, demanding more NZT-48.
-Gennady flaunts his abilities while injecting himself with NZT-48, explaining that by injecting it directly into the bloodstream, the effects last longer and the withdrawal symptoms are lessened.
-As Gennady threatens to eviscerate him, Eddie grabs his own knife and kills Gennady.
-Eddie then consumes Gennady's blood to ingest the NZT-48 in the blood.
-This gives Eddie the mental abilities of the drug once again, and he is able to kill the remaining henchmen.
-He then meets with the man in the trench coat, surmising that Atwood employed the man to locate more NZT-48.
+Eddie recognizes Atwood's driver as the man in the trench coat and realizes that Atwood was on NZT-48 and is suffering from withdrawal.
+While Eddie participates in a police lineup, his attorney steals his supply of pills.
+Eddie enters into withdrawal, and while Van Loon questions him about Atwood's coma, Eddie receives a parcel containing the severed hands of his bodyguards.
+He hurries home but Gennady breaks in, demanding more pills, which Eddie is finally out of.
+Gennady flaunts his abilities while injecting himself with NZT-48, explaining that direct injection into the bloodstream causes the effects to last longer.
+As Gennady prepares to eviscerate him, Eddie grabs his own knife and kills Gennady.
+Eddie consumes Gennady's blood to ingest the last of the NZT-48.
+His mental abilities restored, he kills the remaining henchmen and finds the man in the trench coat, surmising that Atwood employed him to locate more NZT-48.
 Once Atwood dies, the two recover Eddie's stash from his attorney's apartment.

-A year later, Eddie has retained his wealth, published a book, and is running for the United States Senate.
-Van Loon visits him and reveals that he has absorbed the company that produced NZT-48 and shut down Eddie's laboratory and both acknowledge that Eddie will likely become President of the United States one day, so Van Loon offers Eddie a continued supply of the drug in exchange for Eddie assisting his ambitions.
-Eddie tells Van Loon that he has already perfected the drug and weaned himself off of it, retaining his abilities without side effects.
+A year later, Eddie is running for the United States Senate.
+Van Loon visits him and reveals that he acquired the company that produced NZT-48 and shut down Eddie's laboratory.
+Acknowledging that Eddie will likely become President of the United States one day, Van Loon offers Eddie a continued supply of the drug in exchange for political support.
+Eddie tells Van Loon that he has already perfected the drug and weaned himself off it, retaining his abilities without side effects.
+Defeated, Van Loon leaves.

 Eddie goes to lunch with Lindy.
-After speaking Chinese to the waiter, Lindy looks at Eddie, wondering if he's really off NZT.
-He looks at Lindy and says "What?"
+After Eddie speaks in fluent-sounding Mandarin with the waiter, Lindy looks at Eddie suspiciously.
+He looks at Lindy and asks, "What?".

 Cast

+Cast listing in order as end credits appeared.